Lotti Brown Designs - Art to Connect with the Natural World for Calm, Balance and Joy...

 I haven't always been an artist although I've loved to draw ever since I could first hold a crayon.
 Art is my way of looking at the world and understanding it.

-Growing up I always longed to be an artist, although my parents encouraged me down more ‘academic’ and ‘practical’ routes instead.
+Growing up I always longed to be an artist, although I was always encouraged down more academic and practical routes instead.